TedTschopp/Ironsworn-SRD/Ironsworn SRD.md

 Roll | Result
 -|-
-1-10 | You are overwhelmed.
-Face Desolation.
+1-10 | You are overwhelmed. *Face Desolation*.

-11-25 | You give up.
-Forsake Your Vow (if possible, one relevant to your current crisis).
+11-25 | You give up. *Forsake Your Vow* (if possible, one relevant to your current crisis).

-26-50 | You are unconscious and out of action.
-If left alone, you come back to your senses in an hour or two.
-If you are vulnerable to a foe not inclined to show mercy, Face Death.

-51-00 | You give in to a fear or compulsion, and act against your better instincts.
+26-50 | You give in to a fear or compulsion, and act against your better instincts.

 51-00 | You persevere.